 Much of Ernies Gorge is still within the Snoqualmie Tree Farm, but below Rachor (pronounced “rasher,”) Creek the left bank is part of Washington DNR's Mt.
 Si Natural Resource Conservation Area, essentially a state wilderness area.
 Although these slopes were highgraded (only the choice trees logged,) from a road cut across them probably in the 1930's.
 Bigleaf maples were of little value then and many old, mossy, wide spreading specimens survived on the gentler slopes here below the cliffs of Mt.
 Si.
 On a bench just south of Rachor Creek and right above Ernie's Gorge, one can find several dozen acres of untouched old growth that still stand.

 The most serious threat to the North Fork and its tributaries is from dams and water diversions.
 In the mid 1980's the City of Bellevue made an attempt to build a big dam on the North Fork that would have impounded a large reservoir providing a water supply controlled by the city along with a hydropower project (FERC P-5926).
 Around this time Weyerhaeuser also applied for a hydropower license for the Black Canyon Hydroelectric Project (FERC P-5837).
-Now a private developer is exploring a new development on the North Fork that will divert up to 900 cfs and bypass it around Ernie's Gorge (FERC P-14110).
+More recently a private developer proposed a development on the North Fork that would have diverted up to 900 cfs and bypassed it around Ernie's Gorge (FERC P-14110).
+With several overlapping layers of conservation protections on the river corridor, the developer ultimately threw in the towel in fall of 2016 but the treat remains and the river needs permanent protection that explicitly prohibits hydropower development.

 Interest in hydropower development on the North Fork Snoqualmie tributaries has persisted since the early 1980's on the following creeks: